 If you have realized that you did not complete your NC real estate continuing education on time, you may be a bit stressed right now and not sure of what to do next.
 You were probably notified by the NC Real Estate Commission that you did not complete your required eight hours of annual continuing education due by June 10th and that your license will become inactive as of July 1.
 Here are the steps to remove that “CE deficiency” and get you back to active status as quickly as possible.
+Even if you didn’t complete your continuing education, renew your license and pay the renewal fee prior to July 1.

 - Step 2 – Once you have completed your continuing education, you and your broker-in-charge will need to complete Form 2.08 on the NC Real Estate Commission website.
 This form allows you to reactivate your license and your license is considered active at the point the form has been either mailed or delivered to the Commission.
 The Real Estate Commission will send you a Notice of License Record Change confirming that this form has been received and that your license has been placed on Active Status.
 If you haven’t received the notice of change by 30 calendar days after the date entered on form 2.08, the NCREC states, “you must immediately cease any further activity for which a real estate license is required until the Notice of License Record Change has been received.